 Miletus in the Bible

 Archaeological work has been done mostly by German teams.
 In 1899, excavations began by the Berlin Museum.
 Professor Wiener of the German Institute of Archaeology is supervising the most recent excavation and restoration work.
 Like all Roman bathhouses, this bathhouse had an apodyterium (dressing room), a frigidarium (cold room), a tepidarium (warm room), and a caldarium (hot/steam room).
 Here there was also a broiler room and exercise area; statues of Greek gods were located in the halls.

 Lion Harbor Monument

 The theater benches are decorated with animal legs and paws along the aisles.
-Nearby one of the seats has a Greek inscription which reads “to the Jews.”
-Other evidences attest to the presence of a Jewish population in Miletus in the first century.
+Nearby one of the seats has a Greek inscription that reads “to the Jews.”
+Other evidence attests to the presence of a Jewish population in Miletus in the 1st century.

 Miletus (Livius).
 A quality summary of the site’s history.

 Site Catalog Name: Miletus (The Perseus Digital Library).
 Describes the site and its history, and has links to almost 40 photographs.